ericoporto/ags-manual-wiki/acintro8.md

 ![Our second dialog choices](images/acintro8_04.png)

 Now, go back to the first dialog **"dMerchant"** tab (select it in the Editor Tab bar), and let's have a look at the script.

 This is **not** the same type of script that we've used for our Events like picking up the key.
 It's a much simpler dialog-only scripting language.
+It's still possible to use regular AGS Script code, you just have to make sure the line starts with at least one space character.

 Each of the **"@"** lines is an **entry point**.
 These define the different places where your script can start.
 The "@S" entry point happens when